 How to Get Into Vietnam

 Vietnam is one of Southeast Asia’s most accessible countries.
-Whether you are travelling the Southeast Asia loop and entering by land, coming down from China, or flying directly there, border crossings are relatively straight forward and the days of the tricky Vietnamese visa are now over.
+Whether you are travelling the Southeast Asia loop and entering by land, coming down from China, or flying directly there, border crossings are relatively straightforward.

 Entry Requirements for Vietnam